chenqgp/tutorial/README.md

 ## 2. Array Slice and Map
 ###### Array
 Array is one of `data type` in GO.
 It has a **centainly known length** and each element was a **same type** in array, when you delivered a parameter from array that it always **passed the value** of the array not its pointer.
 The values in array have continually stored by one next to one in memory, so the operation of the array is very fast.
+###### Slice
+Slice is a data structures.
+It's easy to manage sets of the datas, Slice was different from Array that Slice has a modifiable length.